-Want to be on the front lines of the next records?
-Watch the Canadian Grand Prix in style via one of the corporate suites or VIP lodges — they’re VIP seating for a VIP experience!
+Want to be on the front lines when the next record is broken?
+Watch the Canadian Grand Prix in style via one of the corporate suites or VIP lodges — it’s VIP seating for a VIP experience!

 With all of that said, here are five of the most unbeatable Formula 1 records.

 Jim Clark is well-known in the Formula 1 records world, holding several of his own.
 But none are as impressive as this one.